openether/EthereumClassicGroupRiskAccessment/README.md

 IS NO MALWARE WITHOUT QUESTION.
 THere was also a .gitignore file, it was an obvious oversight and we can't even defend ourselves.

+This is not even getting into the fact that the site is vulnerable other attacks.
+THE SOURCE OF OUR WALLETS FOR THE PUBLIC IS VASTLY INSECURE AND THEY ARE DOING NOTHING BUT SHUTTING DOWN DISCUSSION.

 They are not just a risk to Ethereum Classic, they are a direct threat.
 Their project MUST be stopped.

 Their explorer has MAJOR security vulnerabilities and when I warned them, I wasn't even spoken to, I was immediately